B2B keyword research is broken. Here’s how I plan to fix it.

 In this post, I’m going to outline how the current B2B keyword research process is broken, in part due to fundamental problems with conventional SEO tools like ahrefs and Semrush.

-And I’m going to describe a better approach I’ve developed over the past 8 years of SEO and content consulting for B2B companies.
-A keyword research approach designed to get you to actionable, conversion-driving results in 30 minutes or less, so you can quickly develop strategic, data-driven content plans from scratch.
+Using AI and another new technological approach, ContentSage is designed to get you actionable, conversion-driving results in 30 minutes or less.
+So you can quickly develop strategic, data-driven content plans from scratch.

 The current, busted B2B keyword research process